 - Publication dates: We try to post the earliest publication date for each title, but for translations, we’ve generally posted the translation publication date.
 When the month and day are not known for older works, we add the year and the month of January.
 In rare cases, where we’ve added a number of titles from an author spotlight, no month is listed.

 - You can also use the site’s search bar–this will pick up authors, titles, and so on.
-Or click the new Bookshelf widget on the top-left of the front page for browsing by genre.
+Or click the new Bookshelf widget on the top-right of the front page for browsing by genre.

 For questions or correction, please contact us.